 Choose your country and language:

 MMaboneng is a thriving inner-city district of Johannesburg.
-Revamped in 2008, the collection of old buildings was given new life by Jonathan Liebmann who recognized the potential for a thriving arts and culture destination.
-Many of the buildings date back to the 1900’s and are today used to house trendy restaurants and a thriving nightlife.
+Revamped in 2008, the collection of old buildings was given new life by Jonathan Liebmann who recognised the potential for a thriving arts and culture destination.
+Many of the buildings date back to the 1900’s, and are today used to house trendy restaurants and a thriving nightlife.
+This is where you can eat, stay and play...

 Happy Guest is at the other end of the spectrum from Hallmark House.
 This self-catering option is based in Fox Street and offers a funky apartment vibe with a living room and master bedroom.
 Meals can be prepared in the kitchenette, or you can take advantage of one of the nearby trendy restaurants.